bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-  "name": "Buy one get one free",
+  "name": "Buy one and get one free", "redemption_type": "AUTOMATIC",
-  "redemption_type": "AUTOMATIC",
   "rules": [
     {